cri-o/cri-o/README.md

 It is currently in active development in the Kubernetes community through the [design proposal](https://github.com/kubernetes/kubernetes/pull/26788).
 Questions and issues should be raised in the Kubernetes [sig-node Slack channel](https://kubernetes.slack.com/archives/sig-node).

+## Communication

+For async communication and long running discussions please use issues and pull requests on the github repo.
+This will be the best place to discuss design and implementation.

+For sync communication we have an IRC channel #cri-o, on chat.freenode.net, that everyone is welcome to join and chat about development.

 ## Getting started

 ### Prerequisites